 What does a year in the life of an Island Health Pharmacy Practice Resident look like?

-The bulk of the Residency Program takes place in Victoria, at the Royal Jubilee and Victoria General Hospitals, although some rotations are offered at the Nanaimo Regional General Hospital.
+The bulk of the Residency Program takes place in Victoria, at the Royal Jubilee and Victoria General Hospitals, although some rotations are offered at the Nanaimo Regional General Hospital and the Cowichan District Hospital in Duncan.
 On occasion, Residents are required to travel to Vancouver to attend BC-wide Program events.

 Below is a summary of how the typical residency year is divided: